creoapp/documentation/docs/classes/Flex.md

 Top position in FlexValue when position type is absolute.

 * **var** **right**: **[FlexValue](FlexValue.md)**
-Right position in FlexValue when poosition type is absolute.
+Right position in FlexValue when position type is absolute.

 * **var** **bottom**: **[FlexValue](FlexValue.md)**
 Bottom position in FlexValue when position type is absolute.